alefi/leetcode/README.md

 # Leet code solutions

 This repository contains completed solutions from [leetcode](https://leetcode.com).
-Provaded "as is" with no any warranties and obligations.
+Provided "as is" with no any warranties and obligations.

 ## Structure